rust-stuco/lectures/week2/slides.md

 * Some languages have garbage collection to manage memory
 * Other languages require you to explicitly allocate and free memory
-* Rust has a third approach: resources are freed through a set of rules
+* Rust has a third approach:
+  * Manage resources via a set of *rules*

 <!-- None of the features of ownership will slow down your program when it's running -->